LinziNunes/resume/README.md

 ```

 Windows:
-You will need to install Chocolatey which you can do [here] (https://chocolatey.org/install).
+You will need to install Chocolatey which you can do [here](https://chocolatey.org/install).

 ```
 choco install yarn